 Whether you have a keen interest in the rail and civil industries or have a technical problem-solving mind, a degree from Newcastle College University Centre will provide you with an excellent foundation for a rewarding career in these vital sectors.

 As a degree student you will learn from industry-experienced tutors in our simulated Rail and Civil Engineering Academy.
 Our facilities feature an indoor and outdoor track, overhead lines, level crossings and signalling infrastructure as well as being equipped with a soils laboratory, surveying structure and electronics lab.

 Our employer partnerships will help you to thrive.
-Our rail and civil engineering degrees have been created alongside some of the biggest names in industry and provide you with the opportunity to experience and problem-solve real-life scenarios.
+Our Rail and Civil degrees have been created alongside some of the biggest names in industry and provide you with the opportunity to experience and problem-solve real-life scenarios.

 What can I study?

 What can I do with a qualification in Rail and Civil?